 Read more: What is Googlebot? »

 After that first link, your site probably will turn up in the search results.
 If it doesn’t turn up, it could be that the settings of your site are on

 noindex or is still blocked by

-Yoast SEO can help you to set these pages to
+noindex, Yoast SEO can help you set it up easily.

 Important third step: keyword research

 My friend’s site now ranks on her domain name.
 That’s about it.
 She’s got some work to do to start ranking on other terms as well.
 When you want to improve the SEO for a new website you have carry out some proper keyword research.
 So go find out what your audience is searching for!
 What words do they use?